EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

         }
     }

-Finally we’ll make our helper more flexible by giving the end user the ability to define additional HTML attributes.
-The TagBuilder’s MergeAttributes method adds a specified attribute to the tag being rendered.
-In addition to the MetgeAttributes method the HtmlHelper AnonymousObjectToHtmlAttributes is used to allow an anonymous object to be used to define additional parameters.
+Finally, we’ll make our helper more flexible by giving the end user the ability to define additional HTML attributes.
+The **TagBuilder**’s **MergeAttributes** method adds a specified attribute to the tag being rendered.
+In addition to the **MergeAttributes** method, the **HtmlHelper** **AnonymousObjectToHtmlAttributes** is used to allow an anonymous object to be used to define additional parameters:

     public class AlertBox : IHtmlString
     {...